 After another delicious breakfast, cruise to Chateau Thierry through a gorgeous landscape of villages, vineyards, pastures and forests.
 Nestled into the champagne-producing slopes, this ancient town is associated with the Frankish king Charles Martel whose castle here was built in the 8th century and Joan of Arc who entered through the town gates in 1421.

 Afternoon excursion to nearby World War I sites.
 Belleau Wood was the scene of the second battle of the Marne in spring 1918, which ended the last German offensive of World War I. The cost was 8,000 American troops killed, missing or wounded.
 Overlooking Chateau Thierry is the massive French-American Friendship Monument and the Aisne-Marne American Cemetery.

 Back on board for your gourmet dinner.

 Wednesday, sightseeing Epernay, Moet & Chandon

 Morning cruise on the River Marne, through scenery that could have been painted by the Impressionists.
 Vineyards, fields and farmhouses cling to distant hills, while villages and gardens line the river.
 After lunch take a short drive to visit famed champagne producer Moet & Chandon in Epernay.
 This elite company was founded in 1743 by Claude Moet and was characterized from the beginning by international markets and such high-level contacts as Madame Pompadour and Napoleon.
 Now it dominates Epernay with a complex of historic buildings and a billion bottles of bubbly stored in eighteen miles of tunnels!
 We’ll tour and then taste!

-Back to the C’est La Vie in time to prepare for your dinner ashore at Les Crayeres a 2 star Michelin restaurant housed in a beautiful chateau built for the Pommery family, a famous Champagne house of Reims
+We return to the C’est La Vie in plenty of time to prepare for your dinner shore at the 2 star Michelin restaurant Les Crayeres.

 Thursday: Sightseeing: Family champagne domaine